It is a religious ritual offered to dead ancestors for the departed soul to salvation.

 Procedure to perform Pind daan!

-Generally, there are three Rin thats needs to be followed as mentioned in Holy books & Granthas in Hindu mythology.
+Generally, there are three Rin that needs to be followed as mentioned in Holy books & Granthas in Hindu mythology.

 - Vedic Karma Kand

-- Antyeshti Sanskar:- As the name suggest ‘Antyeshti’ means ‘AntimaSanskar’.
+- Antyeshti Sanskar: As the name suggests ‘Antyeshti’ means ‘AntimaSanskar’.
 The last rite in which the dead is put to fire with certain Vedas mantras.

-- Asthi Visarjan:- The ash collected from Antyeshti is collected over a copper vessel and is made to flow in river Ganges.
+- Asthi Visarjan: The ash collected from Antyeshti is collected over a copper vessel and is made to flow in the River Ganges.

-- Shraad or the Feasting ceremony:- The prople who are known is being invited for food offerings and to pay peace for the departed soul.
+- Shradh or the Feasting ceremony:- The people who are known is being invited for food offerings and to pay peace for the departed soul.

-- Brahaman Bhoj to offer food to the Brahamans.
+- Brahman Bhoj to offer food to the Brahmans.

 Following are the rituals performed for Shraadh & Pind daan Poojan in Gaya Ji:-

-- Snaan & Sankalpa:- Take a bath in the holy River Ganges before performing Pind Daan.
+- Snan & Sankalpa:- Take a bath in the holy River Ganges before performing Pind Daan.

-- Tarpan :- In this act the closest relatives make a sacred offering to God so that the soul may enter Swarga.
-Tarpana is also referred as Arghya where an offering is made to all the 5 Devas and Navagrahas.
+- Tarpan:- In this act, the closest relatives make a sacred offering to God so that the soul may enter Swarga.
+Tarpana is also referred to as Arghya where an offering is made to all the 5 Devas and Navagrahas.
 Some perform Tarpana by using water and Sesame seeds during Pitru Paksha which is known as Tilatarpana.